 The above metric can be used for the linear perturbation analysis of the helicity-1 modes in MAG.

-Note that working with either gauge-invariant variable \eqref{helicity1-GI} or a gauge-fixed metric for the helicity-1 modes, e.g. \eqref{metric-helicity1}, there are only two real helicity-1 dof in the metric sector.
-Thus, in any case we deal with two real vector dof which is the direct consequence of the freedom in choosing $\xi^{(\rm T)}_{i}$.
+Note that working with either gauge-invariant variable \eqref{helicity1-GI} or a gauge-fixed metric for the helicity-1 modes, e.g. \eqref{metric-helicity1}, there are only two real helicity-1 d.o.f. in the metric sector.
+Thus, in any case we deal with two real vector d.o.f. which is the direct consequence of the freedom in choosing $\xi^{(\rm T)}_{i}$.